 Applications for a Reception School Place

-Parents and carers will be able to submit an online application for a place in reception for 2019/20.
-Based on previous years, parents and carers will be notified about the outcome of applications in April 2019.
+Parents and carers can apply online for a reception (FS2) place at Malin Bridge Primary School in December or January.
+Based on previous years, parents and carers will be notified about the outcome of applications in the following April.
 The contact information for Pupil Admissions, who can be called if parents and carers do not wish to apply online as well as for general enquiries, is below.

 Primary School Admissions (Reception to Y6)